 Often, after the death of a loved one, beneficiaries are anxious to receive their inheritance.
 Assets that are held in trust often can be distributed with greater ease and less expense than assets that must first pass through the probate process.
-Before the assets of a trust are distributed, however, the trustee of the trust will first carry out several administrative tasks.
+Before the distribution of California living trust assets trustee of the trust will first carry out several administrative tasks.
 An experienced Orange County trust lawyer can assist the trustee in carrying out these tasks and oversee the distribution of the assets to the beneficiaries.

 Administrative tasks that must occur before the distribution of the assets include the following:

 - The trustee will determine who the beneficiaries of the trust are.